EvgenyNerush/performance/README.markdown

 #### Update: Kotlin

 Kotlin generates random numbers in **1.2** s (with `nextDouble` from `kotlin.random.Random`, openjdk-11.0.12), whereas C++ does it in 0.25 s, five times faster.
-This 1st variant uses `ArrayList<Double>`.
+This is the first variant.

-To check if kotlin Random is slow, the second variant with the hand-written RNG (Park-Miller) yield **1.3** s.
+To check if kotlin Random is slow, the second variant with the hand-made RNG (Park-Miller) is written which yields **1.3** s.
 Thus Random is fast.
-The third variant which uses Park-Miller RNG, does not store the random numbers and computes sum on-the-fly, which takes almost the same time **1.2** s.
+The third variant which uses Park-Miller RNG, does not store the random numbers and computes sum on-the-fly, takes almost the same time, **1.2** s.
 Thus, no tricks are needed if you are ok with the JVM speed (anyway it is much faster than plain Python or R code).
+All these variants use `ArrayList<Double>`, which stores boxed values.

-With Kotlin Native (1.4) the first, the second and the third variants are: **3.5, 1.15, 0.43** s, respectively.
+With Kotlin Native (1.4) the first, the second and the third variants takes: **3.5, 1.15, 0.43** s, respectively.
 All this looks quite confusing: Kotlin compiler looks less efficient than JIT in JVM.
 With array which stores unboxed values (DoubleArray) the results are **2.6, 0.45, 0.43** s.
 Thus, using unboxed values and compilation to native (machine code), one can get code just two times